react-static/react-static/docs/concepts.md

 # Webpack Customization and Plugins

 React-Static ships with a wonderful default webpack config, carefully tailored for react development.
 It should support a majority of use-cases on its own.
-But, in the case you do need to modify the webpack configuration, use the handy [`webpack` property in your `static.config.js` file](/docs/config.md/#webpack).
+But, in the case you do need to modify the webpack configuration, you can create a `node.api.js` file in your project and use the handy [webpack API](/docs/config.md/#webpack) to extend it!

 # Using Preact in Production